Your enquiry has been successfully sent

 Biography

-Dr Richard Matear is a chief research scientist in the Climate Science Centre at CSIRO Oceans and Atmosphere, Hobart.
-He graduated from the University of British Columbia, Canada in 1993 and moved to Australia in 1996 to lead the ocean carbon modelling effort at CSIRO.
-Richard’s research interests involve exploring the role the oceans play in the global climate and carbon systems.
-His research exploits models and observations to understand the mechanisms driving climate variability and determining how the oceans will respond to climate change.
-He is currently investigating the predictability of the climate system and trying to demonstrate the utility of climate forecasts at the multi-year timescale.
-Richard is enthusiastic about climate and ocean science and actively mentors PhD students and Post Docs.
+Dr Richard Matear is a climate research scientist with CSIRO Environment, based in Hobart.
+He completed his PhD at the University of British Columbia, Canada, in 1993 and moved to Australia in 1996 to lead CSIRO’s ocean carbon modelling effort.
+Richard’s research focuses on the role of the oceans in the global climate and carbon systems, using models and observations to understand the mechanisms driving climate variability and to project how the oceans will respond to future climate change.
+He currently leads CSIRO’s Future Climate and Hazard activity within the Australian Climate Service, working to ensure that the best available climate intelligence informs how Australia prepares for and adapts to a changing climate.

 Education